Europe·Greece·Updated April 29, 2026

 What scams target tourists in Mykonos?

-The most frequently reported tourist scams in Mykonos are Waterfront Restaurant Extreme Overcharge, ATM Inside Clubs/Bars High Fee, ATV and Quad Bike Damage Claim, with 6 classified as high severity.
+The most frequently reported tourist scams in Mykonos are Fake Villa Rental Listing, ATM Inside Clubs/Bars High Fee, ATV and Quad Bike Damage Claim, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Barcelona and Prague.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Mykonos?

 Taxis in Mykonos carry documented risk for tourists — 2 transport-related scams are on record.
-Share a taxi with other travellers to reduce cost.
-The official fare to Mykonos Town is posted at the taxi rank — verify this on arrival.
+Official taxi rates in Mykonos are set by the government and posted at the main taxi rank in Chora.
+Ask the driver to confirm the rate matches the official posted price.
+Buses (KTEL) offer cheap fixed-price public transport between main areas.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Mykonos safe at night for tourists?